Chevron reveals brand new GHG intensity target bent on achieving net-zero by 2050

 Direct Scope 1 emissions include the six Kyoto Protocol greenhouse gases (GHG), which are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulfur hexafluoride, perfluorocarbons, and hydrofluorocarbons, while Scope 2 are considered to be indirect GHG emissions from imported electricity and steam.
 Other indirect emissions are included in Scope 3, along with the use of products.

-Chevron issued an updated climate change resilience report on Monday, outlining the company’s ambition to advance its lower carbon future by adopting a net-zero aspiration for equity upstream Scope 1 and 2 emissions expected to be achieved by 2050.
+Chevron issued an updated climate change resilience report on Monday, outlining the company’s ambition to advance its lower carbon future by adopting a net-zero aspiration for equity upstream Scope 1 and 2 emissions.
+This is expected to be achieved by 2050.

 Michael Wirth, Chevron’s chairman and CEO explained: “This report offers further insights about our strategy, how we are investing in lower-carbon businesses and why we believe this is an exciting time to be in the energy industry.”